-What is the average cost of an engagement ring?
+What is the average cost of an engagement ring traditionally in the UK?

 So why should you find out what the average price of an engagement is?
 Well, this useful benchmark allows buyers to compare true value between popular jewellery retailers.
 You will learn from our research that a well-known brand name does not necessarily mean excellent value.